 In 1470, his son Karsten sells the free Sattelhof „geheten de Borchwall, (called the hill fort) so de bowen in Blomendale belegen“ for 125 Bremen marks to the churchwarden Hohann Steding and the Bremen citizens Arend Steding and Heinrich Vreyen.

-In 1579, the Burgwall belongs to the Bremen mayor Karsten Steding and his brother Gerhard.
+In 1579, the Burgwall belonged to the Bremen mayor Karsten Steding and his brother Gerhard.

 His heir is at first Steding’s widow Köneke von Borken and, in 1628, their son Arnold Steding.